BPDU Guard

 Adjusting the Recovery Timer

-The default recovery timer is 300 seconds.
+We can adjust the default recovery timer of 300 seconds.
 You can modify it to any value between 30 and 86400 seconds.

 SW2(config)# errdisable recovery interval ?